Lex M. Erwin

 Lex is known for his good judgment and sound advice.
 He is dedicated to his clients and is always looking after their bottom line to achieve the best economic result possible, whether through trial, arbitration, or a negotiated settlement.

-In 2015 and 2016, "Super Lawyers" named Lex to its list of "Top Attorneys in North Carolina" in the Business Litigation category.
+From 2015 through 2020, "Super Lawyers" named Lex to its list of "Top Attorneys in North Carolina" in the Business Litigation category.

 From 2010 to 2014, "Super Lawyers" recognized Lex as a "Rising Star"; reserved for lawyers under 40 years old.